Academic & General Information

 Facilities and services for students living with disabilities

 Colorado College is committed to providing an accessible and inclusive experience for all students.
 The mission of Accessibility Resources at CC is to collaborate with the Colorado College community to ensure that all aspects of campus life are accessible, equitable, and inclusive for people who experience disabilities.
-For Academic Year 2015-16, approximately 13% of students were formally registered with Accessibility Resources.
+For the percentage of students who were formally registered with Accessibility Resources click here.
+Click on the following links to find more information about accessibility (elevators and power assisted doors as examples), academic resources (such as assistive listening devices and other technology), and career resources.

-The College Career Center offers professional development services and programs to students, including internship and job search assistance.
-Colorado College does not offer placement services.
+The College Career Center offers career development services and programs to students.
 For more information click here.

 In partnership with the families, faculty, staff and students of Colorado College, the Colorado College Cheryl Schlessman Bennett Children’s Center provides early care and education center that supports excellence in learning that is an integral part of the campus community.